Drip is a powerful email marketing and automation tool that allows you to communicate with your audience at every stage

-Beneath its simple exterior there is a powerhouse automation engine inside of Drip.
+Beneath its simple exterior, there is a powerhouse automation engine inside Drip.
 How Drip allows you to streamline and automate your business processes is quite astonishing.

 But with that power comes a complexity that can cause people just starting out to become confused and frustrated as they try to connect all the moving parts.

 Forms, workflows, campaigns, etc. It can all quickly become confusing and you find yourself being sucked down the rabbit hole of tutorials, help articles, and the like to no avail.

 With that in mind, I decided to distill my experience as a Drip Certified Consultant into a simple process that anyone can follow to get started and set up with Drip properly.